Long-Time Limits of Local Operator Entanglement in Interacting Integrable Models: Rule 54 Cellular Automaton

 It is challenging to immediately interpret this data, but it is evident that there is a downturn in the half-space bipartite entropy density for system sizes between $L= 10$ and $L=14$.
 Additionally, there is an evident downturn in the less sensitive third-space bipartition entropy density for system sizes greater than $L=18$.

 Fig.~\ref{fig:off_diagonal} suggests that off-diagonal operators in Rule 54 will also saturate to sub-volume laws, like diagonal operators.
 Indeed, off-diagonal operators refocus like diagonal operators (see Appendix~\ref{sect:od_analytics}), though with a timescale $O\l L^2 \r$ that makes analogous logarithmic bounds challenging to establish.
-Again, for a maximimum half-space entropy density at $L=10$, the deviation from $1$ is consistent with a Page correction.
+Again, for the maximum half-space entropy density at $L=10$, the deviation from $1$ is consistent with a Page correction.